4leafcoder/4leafcoder.github.io/BiProject.md

 -What is the average salary reported for each Job Title?

--Which job role is the happiest with their salary?
+-Which Programming language is preferred by each role?

 -Which role has the best work/life balance?